 On occasion I’ll be paging through poems or quotes and come across something really meaningful.
-That was a few months ago, but today is the day I’ll finally write and share.
 If you know me, you know photography is not a job for me.
 It never has been.
-But finding what I love the shoot?
+But finding what I love to shoot?
 Now THAT was a job!
-It took years of shooting anything and everything from newborns and babies to families to seniors.
-Taking every job I was offered.
+It took years of shooting anything and everything from newborns and babies to families to seniors, taking every job I was offered, attempting to find my true passion.
 Pretty much everything but weddings…and I even tried that once.
 Where did my love fall?
 With teenagers.
 Hands down, no question about it.
 Many people think I’m crazy, other photographers wouldn’t even think of taking on a full schedule of teenagers.
 But for me, it is a time in their lives that I truly love!
 They are acting out, learning about themselves, and growing up.
 I love being a part of it, hearing about their passions, sports, school, friends, music, and even the drama.
-I love it all!
+I love it all!!

 A Positive Outlook

-From full college scholarships and successful sports careers to engagements, law school, and so much more!
-Teenagers have as much to offer the world now as they did then.
-I’m so proud of each and every one of the high school seniors and how they’ve started off their young adult lives!
+From full college scholarships and successful sports careers to engagements, law school, successful careers, and so much more!
+Teenagers have so much to offer the world!
+I’m so proud of each and every one of my high school seniors and how they’ve started off their young adult lives!
 Below are just a few of the teens who I’ve kept in touch with and watched them as they begin their adult lives.

 Senior Portrait Sessions: Updates